 Four Ingredient Recipe for Using Fear:

 - 1. It scares readers and captures attention

 - 2. It offers a specific recommendation for overcoming the fear-aroused threat.

-- 3. The recommended action is percieved as effective for reducing the threat.
+- 3. The recommended action is perceived as effective for reducing the threat.

-- 4. The message recipient believes that he or she can perform the recommended action.
+- 4. The recipient believes that he or she can perform the recommended action.

 (Fear can also paralyze.
 Use specific, believable recommendations.
 Use fears that are specific and widely recognized.)

 2) Ego Morphing – Instant Identification.
 “By purchasing the ‘right stuff’ we enhance our own egos and rationalize away.”
 AKA.
 Retail therapy.
 Reminds me a bit of Seth’s quote “People like us buy things like this”

 3) Transfer – Credibility by Osmosis.
 Symbols, images, or ideas.
 Cues.
 Institutions, celebrities, authorities.
 Experts i.e. “White lab coats.”

 4) The Bandwagon Effect – Give Them Something To Jump On.
 “Consensus-Implies-Correctness” heuristic.
 People want to belong.